wa1tnr/PicoMite-tnr-a/README.md

 Change list from V5.07.00
 ***********************************************************************************************************************
 V5.07.03RC8

-Enables F1 as a user programmable function key
+Enables F1 as a user programmable function key.
-Fixes bug in cursor positioning in editor
+Fixes bug in cursor positioning in editor.
-Fixed bug error message when an invalid flash page is selected Implements support for SSD1963 parallel displays SSD1963_4, SSD1963_5, SSD1963_5A, SSD1963_7, SSD1963_7A, SSD1963_8
+Fixed bug error message when an invalid flash page is selected.
+Implements support for SSD1963 parallel displays.

+SSD1963_4, SSD1963_5, SSD1963_5A, SSD1963_7, SSD1963_7A, SSD1963_8.
-OPTION LCDPANEL SSD1963_n, orientation
+OPTION LCDPANEL SSD1963_n, orientation.
-It is assumed the SSD1963 is configured for 1963_PWM backlight control in which case the BACKLIGHT command will work as expected
+It is assumed the SSD1963 is configured for 1963_PWM backlight control in which case the BACKLIGHT command will work as expected.
 Pin connections are as follows:
-DB0 pin 1:GP0
+DB0 pin 1:GP0,
-DB0 pin 2:GP1
+DB0 pin 2:GP1,
-DB0 pin 4:GP2
+DB0 pin 4:GP2,
-DB0 pin 5:GP3
+DB0 pin 5:GP3,
-DB0 pin 6:GP4
+DB0 pin 6:GP4,
-DB0 pin 7:GP5
+DB0 pin 7:GP5,
-DB0 pin 9:GP6
+DB0 pin 9:GP6,
-DB0 pin 10:GP7
+DB0 pin 10:GP7,
-RS  pin 17:GP13
+RS  pin 17:GP13,
-WR  pin 19:GP14
+WR  pin 19:GP14,
-RD  pin 20:GP15
+RD  pin 20:GP15,
-RESET pin 21:GP16
+RESET pin 21:GP16,
 SSD displays support RGB666 and are much faster than SPI displays.
 The firmware includes full support for console mode.
 The downside is the number of pins used.
 A typical configuration could be:
-GP0-GP7 SSD1983
+GP0-GP7 SSD1983,
-GP8-GP9 PS2 Keyboard
+GP8-GP9 PS2 Keyboard,
-GP10-GP12 SPI for touch and SDcard
+GP10-GP12 SPI for touch and SDcard,
-GP13-GP16 SSD1963
+GP13-GP16 SSD1963,
-GP18-GP19 Touch CS and IRQ
+GP18-GP19 Touch CS and IRQ,
-GP22  SD CS
+GP22  SD CS,
 Leaving:
-GP17 I2C_SCL/COM1_RX/PWM0B
+GP17 I2C_SCL/COM1_RX/PWM0B,
-GP20 I2C_SDA/COM2_TX/PWM2A
+GP20 I2C_SDA/COM2_TX/PWM2A,
-GP21 I2C_SCL/COM2_RX/PWM2B
+GP21 I2C_SCL/COM2_RX/PWM2B,
-GP26 ADC0/SPI2_CLK/I2C2_SDA/PWM5A
+GP26 ADC0/SPI2_CLK/I2C2_SDA/PWM5A,
-GP27 ADC1/SPI2_OUT/I2C2_SCL/PWM5B
+GP27 ADC1/SPI2_OUT/I2C2_SCL/PWM5B,
 GP28 ADC2/SPI2_IN/I2C_SDA/COM1_TX/PWM6A

-New command FLUSH [#]filenumber
+New command FLUSH [#]filenumber.
-This causes any outstanding writes to a file to be written to disk or waits for serial output to be complete Fixed error handling for too many labels and/or functions and subroutines (max 224) Improved USB console receive
+This causes any outstanding writes to a file to be written to disk or waits for serial output to be complete.
+Fixed error handling for too many labels and/or functions and subroutines (max 224).
+Improved USB console receive.
-Fixes bug in GUI BITMAP when using monochrome displays Fixes bug in handling of mouse escape sequences in the editor introduced in 5.07.03b1 V5.07.03RC5
+Fixes bug in GUI BITMAP when using monochrome displays.
+Fixes bug in handling of mouse escape sequences in the editor introduced in 5.07.03b1.

+V5.07.03RC5

 Performance tuning.